chenggangpro/spring-cloud-gateway-plugin/README.md

     By use this annotation `@EnableGatewayPlugin` to enable the plugin,the plugin support switch to choose feature By default,the `GatewayContext Filter` is always into system

-    > 1.2.0.RELEASE And Latest Version Should use properties settings As Below to Choose which plugin function what you want to use.

     ```yaml
     spring: